Satisfied with your GPA and major choice? Which TRACK are you on?

 Students receiving notification of academic warning or probation should immediately review the academic probation guidelines and complete the Online Probation Workshop.
 Then meet with an advisor to complete the advising requirement:

-- Students who have not declared a major should contact Central Academic Advising.
+- Freshman, sophomores, and students who have not declared a major should contact Central Academic Advising.

 - Students with declared majors should contact their departmental advisor.